smartdevicelink/sdl_evolution/proposals/0023-Communication-app-activation.md

 ## Proposed solution

-In case communication app in LIMITED and AUDIBLE due to active embedded navigation and SDL receives SDL.ActivateApp (<appID_of_communication_app>) from HMI
+In case communication app in LIMITED and AUDIBLE due to active embedded navigation and SDL receives SDL.ActivateApp (appID_of_communication_app) from HMI SDL must: respond SDL.ActivateApp (SUCCESS) to HMI send OnHMIStatus (FULL, AUDIBLE) to mobile app (embedded navigation is still active)

-SDL must:
-respond SDL.ActivateApp (SUCCESS) to HMI send OnHMIStatus (FULL, AUDIBLE) to mobile app (embedded navigation is still active)
+In case communication app in FULL and AUDIBLE and SDL receives OnEventChanged (EMBEDDED_NAVI, isActive=true) from HMI SDL must: send OnHMIStatus (LIMITED, AUDIBLE) to mobile app

-In case communication app in FULL and AUDIBLE and embedded navigation is being switched on, SDL must: switch the mobile app to HMIStatus (LIMITED, AUDIBLE), HMI switches off embedded audio source.
+Communication app activation is the trigger for HMI to switch off embedded audio source, HMI switches off embedded audio source and sends OnEventChanged (AUDIO_SOURCE, isActive=false) to SDL.

 In case communication app in LIMITED and AUDIBLE due to active embedded navigation and "MixingAudioSupported" = true at .ini file